Google Maps Module

 - Allow visitors to get directions to listings: Turning this on will show “Get directions” where the user can enter their current address and the map will display turn-by-turn directions and a route to get to that particular listing’s location.
 Please note–Google’s API requires that secure HTTP connections (https) are used, so if your site is not using SSL, you may see warnings about https redirects.
 This is not a bug with BD, but a problem where your site is not compatible with Google’s API unless you make it fully secure (SSL).

 - Allow visitors to manually adjust the location of their listings: Turning this on will allow users on the FRONT END only to manually move a marker to a physical location on a map.
 This is useful if you have clients with addresses in rural areas where Google Maps doesn’t place the marker in the “proper” place.
+(See here for more information on using this feature with latitude/longitude settings).

 The next section is about appearance of the maps: